kevinlae/IniSharp/README.md

 // Initialize the INIFile object
 IniSharp iniFile = new IniSharp("config.ini");

+//or Initialize the INIFile object with commentChar IniSharp iniFile = new IniSharp("config.ini",';');

+//or Initialize the INIFile object with Encoding.UTF8 IniSharp iniFile = new IniSharp("config.ini",Encoding.UTF8);

+//or Initialize the INIFile object with commentChar and Encoding.UTF8 IniSharp iniFile = new IniSharp("config.ini",';',Encoding.UTF8);

 // Read values from the INI file string value = iniFile.GetValue("SectionName", "KeyName");